MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 C:\Windows\system32\docker.exe: Error: image library/windowsservercore not found.
 ```

-After installing the WindowsServerCore or NanoServer Base OS image, these will need to be tagged with a version of ‘latest’.
-To do so, use the `docker tag command`.
+After installing the Windows Server Core or Nano Server Base OS images, these will need to be tagged with a version of ‘latest’.
+To do so, use the `docker tag` command.

 For more information on `docker tag` see [Tag, push, and pull you images on docker.com](https://docs.docker.com/mac/step_six/).